History Intent and Progression

 History at St. John’s is key to help children build up a clear, chronological understanding of the past of Britain and the wider world.
-Our teaching inspires children’s curiosity to know more about the past and equips them to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective judgements.
+Our teaching inspires children’s curiosity to know more about the past and equips them to ask perceptive questions, think critically, weigh evidence, examine arguments and develop perspective judgements.
 As children develop their understanding through school of the complexity of people’s lives from the past, they progress further by building their own understanding of the diversity in societies and relationships between different groups.
 Their progression through school builds their identity and creates for them an understanding of the past, equipping them with the wisdom to face challenges in their lives.

 Making a difference is key to our History learning at St. John’s.
 Throughout, our children are exposed to a range of exciting and relevant topics enhancing their skills as Historians further.
 A clear understanding of historical concepts, including continuity and change, cause and consequence, similarity, difference and significance, are also established within these topics.